Our sites:

 The long tables fairly groaned with abundance of good things which had been provided for

-the occasion.
-Two lage epergnes filled with fresh flowers, which had been kindly
+Two large epergnes filled with fresh flowers, which had been kindly

 supplied by some of our fair friends, graced each table.